microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 ---------------------------------------

  1. Configure the client accounts and identities and differentiate between which accounts will have the ability to own the apps or own the data.
- 2. Create a Push on the Network
+ 2. Create a Push on the Network.
- 3. Create a [device clustor](./#2-dashboard-configuration) with all the necessary devices with the appropriate recType (e.g.  `io.microshare.motion.unpacked` )
+ 3. Create a [device clustor](./#2-dashboard-configuration) with all the necessary devices with the appropriate recType (e.g.  `io.microshare.motion.unpacked` ).

 ## 3. Dashboard Configuration
 ---------------------------------------
 <!--Add Pictures??-->
+ #### 1. Create Rule
- 1. Create [Rules](./#2-dashboard-configuration)  to share the views to the customer organization through the [assets@microshare.io](./assets@microshare.io) account
+ * Create [Rules](/docs/2/technical/microshare-platform/rules-guide/) to share the views to the customer organization through the [assets@microshare.io](./assets@microshare.io) account.

+ {% include image.html url="\assets\img\dashboard-guide-1.png" height="900" width="900" description="Dashboard Guide1" %}

- * Check ON Active
+ * Check ON Active, underlined in blue.
- * Use the Record Type: io.microshare.fm.master.agg
+ * Use the Record Type: io.microshare.fm.master.agg underlined in red.
- * Check ON Operations: Read, Query, and Execute
+ * Check ON Operations: Read, Query, and Execute underlined in green.

- 2. Create a New App with the configuration:
+ #### 2. Create a New App with the configuration:

+ {% include image.html url="\assets\img\dashboard-guide-2.png" height="900" width="900" description="Dashboard Guide 2" %}

  * `App Type`: Display
  * `Parent Tag(s)`: Leave Blank
  * `Style Choice`: Showcase